ninonick0607/Unreal_QuadSim/README.md

-# QuadSimPlugin — In-Depth Guide
+# QuadSimPlugin â€” In-Depth Guide

 This plugin provides a modular, deterministic quadrotor simulation stack for Unreal Engine, with:
 - A core flight stack (QuadSimCore) including the quad pawn, controllers, and managers